 - 2010- A program to provide coverage for an over-the-counter drug is launched in an effort to reduce prescription drug spending.
 Following an actuarial report in which it is learned that health care funding availability will be significantly reduced by 2011, staff proposes plan design and subsidy changes to preserve the balance in the health care fund.
-The Health Care Preservation Task Force reconvenes to provide its input on the proposed changes. - 2011 SERS extends health care coverage for adult children of health care participants up to age 26 as required by the Patient Protection Act of 2010. - SERS is approved by the Department of Health and Human Services to participate in the Early Retirement Reimbursement Program. - 2012 SERS maintained premiums at 2011 levels and lowered the co-pay for insulin to encourage appropriate use.
+The Health Care Preservation Task Force reconvenes to provide its input on the proposed changes. - 2011 SERS extends health care coverage for adult children of health care participants up to age 26 as required by the Patient Protection Act of 2010. - SERS is approved by the Department of Health and Human Services to participate in the Early Retirement Reimbursement Program. - 2012 SERS maintains premiums at 2011 levels and lowers the co-pay for insulin to encourage appropriate use. - 2013- SERS expands the eligibility for a health care premium subsidy to include members who have 20 years or more of service but who are not eligible for their school employer's health care coverage upon separation of service or retirement.
+Members with employer health care coverage for at least three of the last five years of service are eligible for a premium subsidy if they meet the requirements.